 The structural analysis of major works is fundamental to guarantee the safety and resistance of its weight-bearing structures.
 The main objective is to define the geometric dimensioning and the most suitable construction materials to develop a weight-bearing structure, thereby guaranteeing the load resistance to which the structure will be exposed throughout its lifecycle.
 This analysis addresses both existing infrastructure and works under development.
 "Structural analysis," explains ISMES Director of Business Development Matteo Biello, "consists in identifying the mechanical resistance of the materials used for the structure, evaluating the loads that weigh on the structure (both anthropic and natural), defining a land-structure interaction model, and developing structural reinforcement measures.
-Analyses are both static and dynamic in order and contrast any source of stress."
+Analyses > are both static and dynamic in order to guarantee the development of structural elements that will resist and contrast any source of stress."

-In terms of existing infrastructure, the aim is level of the dam. to improve its overall performance, guaranteeing infrastructural security and prolonging its lifecycle.
+In terms of existing infrastructure, the aim is to improve its overall performance, guaranteeing infrastructural security and prolonging its lifecycle.
 For new works, instead, structural analysis allows us to define the dimensioning of elements to optimize the cost/benefit ratio, guaranteeing maximum efficiency and structural security.
 ISMES acted as owner's engineer for the development of the Horizonte Solar Park, one of the largest in Brazil, with an installed capacity of 103Mw and an annual productive capacity of 220 GWh.
 This entailed providing support to the client for the evaluation, certification, and approval of all electric engineering projects (both low and medium voltage), as well as for civil and environmental engineering.
 "Moreover," Biello explains, "we certified the solar park's substation project, including the evaluation of the SCADA management system for the entire plant.
-Besides project certification activities, we also provided support for the environmental licensing phase, acting as consultants for all requests made by the Bahia Bureau for the the degree of vulnerability, and the identifica-Environment."
+Besides project certification activities, we also provided support for the environmental licensing phase, acting as consultants for all requests made by the Bahia Bureau for the Environment."

 In Brazil, ISMES was also involved in developing the project for upgrading the Paranapanema dam scour.
-The operation became necessary following high-intensity rainfall. ce the vulnerability of strategic structures to guarantee the development of The resulting overflow marked the urgency structural elements that will resist to adapt the dam outlets to the changing climactic conditions.
-The dam safety operation was conducted to increase the overall safety
+The operation became necessary following high-intensity rainfall.
+The resulting overflow marked the urgency to adapt the dam outlets to the changing climactic conditions.
+The dam safety operation was conducted to increase the overall safety level of the dam.